 Need more help?

-- Talk to your child health nurse.
+- Child and family health nurse (C&FHS).
 There may be special groups for parents whose children are not sleeping well.

-- Child and Youth Health has a book 'Settling Your Baby' offering practical hints for settling problems or sleep (see Books and DVDs).
+- Booklet: the Women's and Children's Health Network (South Australia) has a book 'Settling Your Baby' offering practical hints for settling problems or sleep.